nser77/home/README.md

 ```

 ## VPN users
-Some VPN users are also able to use the infrastructure to masquerade their IP (thanks kernel ip forwarding).
+Some VPN users are also ables to use the infrastructure to masquerade their IP (thanks kernel ip forwarding).